rfg74/rfg74.github.io/Lab5.md

   <img width="350" alt="Profile Picture" src="BACKWARD.jpg">
 </div>

 As a starting value, I set my Kp value to be 0.1.
 I conduted multiple tests with different Kp values to find the optimal value for my system.
 At Kp = 0.1, my robot would hit the wall well before it started reversing.
 At Kp = 0.05 my robot managed to stop however it was just shy of hitting the wall before it began to reverse.
-I found that the optimal value was Kp = 0.01
+I found that the optimal value was Kp = 0.01.
+This yielded the best results with my robot stopping at roughly 300 mm away from the wall.